Why Use a Template For Your SEO Proposals?

 Business proposals can be tricky.
 A proposal is essentially your sales pitch—it's your chance to convince a new client that your company is the perfect fit for them.
 While writing effective proposals is essential to landing new clients, the reality is that creating a new proposal for each prospective client can be incredibly time-consuming.

-5 Sections Included In Our Proposal Template
+5 Sections Included In Our SEO Proposal Template

 1. Proposal Summary

 The proposal summary is perhaps the most important section of the entire proposal.
 Since this is the first section your prospective client will read, this is your chance to impress them with your technical knowledge and differentiate your agency from the competition.
-A great introduction should include highlight your experience as a marketer or agency, introduce your team, and most importantantly, let them know exactly how you're going to grow their business.
+A great introduction should include your experience as a marketer or agency, introduce your team, and most importantly, let them know how you're going to grow their business.

 2. Your Website's SEO Score